Autumn1998/GisSPA/README.md

 #### Python script

 relion2lst_only_particles.py (rewritten from Wen Jiang's script from JSPR)
-This script read particles.star file and generate file in .lst format and write images in .hdf format.
+This script read particles.star file and generate file in .lst format and rewrite images in .hdf format.
 Please run ./relion2lst_only_particles.py -h for details.

 remove_repeat_particles_from_list.py